Yuliang-Liu/TIoU-metric/README.md

 * **Tightness of matching degree**

 We hope this work can raise the attentions of the text detection evaluation metrics and serve as a modest spur to more valuable contributions.
-More details can be found on our paper (comming soon).
+More details can be found on our [paper](https://arxiv.org/abs/1904.00813).

 # Clone the TIoU repository
 Clone the TIoU-metric repository